LyonsLab/PhytoOracle/docs/2_HPC_install.rst

 Overview
 ========

-This guide will walk you through the necessary steps required to launch PhytoOracle's pipelines onto a High Performance Computer system using interactive nodes (as tested on the University of Arizona's HPC running the PBS Pro RJMS - Resource and Job Management System).
+This guide will walk you through the necessary steps required to launch PhytoOracle's pipelines onto a High Performance Computer system using interactive nodes (as tested on the University of Arizona's HPC running the PBS Pro and SLURM RJMS - Resource and Job Management System).

-The interactive node functions as the "manager" within the time-saving "manager-worker" framework.
+The interactive node functions as the "foreman" within the time-saving "foreman-worker" framework.
 The interactive node distributes the computational load, connecting to the "workers" through its IP address and job management scripts from the PhytoOracle repository.

 Software Requirements
 =====================